MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 Surface Hub 3 takes collaboration to the next level with **AI-powered speaker recognition** and **Team Copilot**.
 These features enhance hybrid meetings, ensuring that everyone’s contributions are recognized and tracked.

 - **Speaker recognition**: Identifies each participant’s voice in the room, analyzing vocal characteristics like pitch and tone to create a unique voiceprint.
 This ensures individual contributions are recognized during the meeting, allowing for more accurate meeting recaps.
   - **Voice enrollment**: End users can easily create a voice profile via [aka.ms/voiceprofile](https://aka.ms/voiceprofile), allowing their voice to be recognized in meetings.
+To learn more, see [Overview of voice and face enrollment](/microsoftteams/rooms/voice-and-face-recognition).
   - **Noise isolation**: Background noise is suppressed, making meetings easier to follow and ensuring each speaker's contributions are clearly heard.
 - **Copilot in Teams**: With **Team Copilot**, meetings become smarter and more efficient.
 Copilot attributes notes to each speaker and generates real-time insights and follow-up tasks, eliminating the need for post-meeting transcription.
   - Copilot works in real time, ensuring participants in the room are correctly attributed in meeting notes.